MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ```

-Before launching the scraper you have to change the settings.py:
+Before launching the scraper, you have to change a couple of things in the settings.py:

-Here are the changing we made:
+Here are the changes we made:

 ```python
 # Obey robots.txt rules